Apok21/ruby-on-rails-with-react/README.md

-# Rails-Boggle-React
+# ROR-React

-Simple Boggle word game with Ruby on Rails and React JS.
+Simple app with Ruby on Rails and React JS.

 **Note**: This application was created on Windows 10 OS.